 Coffee Hour Sign Up Sheet - We have posted the coffee hour schedule for 10am services in the fall.
 This is an important ministry of hospitality.
 Please consider signing up.

-VOLUNTEERS NEEDED Open Door Soup Kitchen - join our team for October 21st at St. James in Winsted.
+Open Door Soup Kitchen - join our team for December 16th (no Open Door in November) at St. James in Winsted.
 (9:00am-1:00pm)

 Bell Ringers - sign up to toll the tower bell for worship to begin our 9am worship.